unframed/JSONModel.php/README.md

 - support composite SQL primary keys and non-scalar properties of JSON messages
 - provide a few methods to query tables and views in one base controller class
 - with good names and well named options as first or second argument
-- use JSONMessage.php to box results and extend application classes
+- use [JSONMessage.php](https://github.com/laurentszyster/JSONMessage.php) to box results and extend application classes
-- use SQLAbstract.php to query, safely by default
+- use [SQLAbstract](https://github.com/unframed/SQLAbstract.php) to query safely and execute everywhere
 - support PHP 5.3

 Synopis